Primary Navigation Mobile

 FAQs

-Do I need a sim card for a dash cam?
+• What do I need to use a phone as a dash cam?

 Yes, as long as you have a reliable mobile phone with enough storage to store videos you will be able to watch the feed from your dash cam on your phone.
 A dash cam with wi-fi or other connectivity systems will allow you to connect directly to your phone and conveniently watch and monitor footage remotely through an app.